gliderkite/bkup/README.md

-The following command will compare the *source* directory with the *destination* directory, and update each file in the destination that does not exist or it's older than the related file in the source directory.
+The following command will compare the *source* directory with the *destination* directory, and update each file in the destination that does not exist or it's older than the corresponding file in the source directory.

 ```
 cargo run --release -- update -s <source> -d <destination>